 Previously, a text editor created and edited plain text files, which were compiled and run by a command-line interface (CLI) in a terminal.
-While some text editors still work that way, there are several options for text editors where users can customize what features they have in their text editors.
+While some text editors still work that way, there are several that allow users to customize what features they have in their text editors.

-IDE’s typically include text editing, but also include other features, such as automatic code completion, version control, and the ability to compile and debug code.
-That being said, several popular text editors for Ruby developers have the customization capacity to add features that previously were not available to text editors.
+IDE’s typically include text editing.
+Many include other features, such as automatic code completion, version control, and the ability to compile and debug code.
+That being said, several popular text editors for Ruby developers have the capacity to customize.
+Developers can even add features that previously were not available to text editors.

-Choosing a text editor or IDE is generally a matter of personal preference and figuring out what works best for you—so make sure to try out free or trial options before making your final decision.
+Choosing a text editor or IDE is generally a matter of personal preference.
+Make sure to try out free or trial options before making your final decision.
 If you don’t know where to start, ask a developer friend what they prefer to use.
 We’ll share seven favorites below.

-Top 7 Text Editors and IDE’s for Ruby Developers
+7 Best Ruby IDEs and Text Editors for Developers

 RubyMine is a full-featured IDE developed by Jet Brains, a company that creates developer tools for professional developers.

 - Syntax and error highlighting, formatting suggestions, code completion, and seamless integration with version control systems

 Aptana Studio IDE for building web applications.
 It is open-source and free to use, which makes it a great option for new Rubyists.

 - Ability to automatically publish Ruby and Rails applications to hosting services such as Heroku and Engine Yard